 The New York Times declared Be a Good Little Widow to be “Delicately satisfying…[Ms. Brunstetter] writes fresh, unfussy dialogue and characters who earn their laughs and emotional moments by honest means.”
 According to Backstage, “Bekah Brunstetter’s powerful new play marries the humor and sadness of grief.
 Brunstetter’s words pierce the soul, and she makes the depths of the human experience profoundly relatable….”

 The cast of Be a Good Little Widow features Nick Duckworth as Craig, Emily Morrison as Hope, Lansing O’Leary as Brad, and Ruthie Rado as Melody.

 Playwright Bekah Brunstetter is currently a producer on NBC’s television hit This Is Us.
-Brunstetter has written for ABC Family’s Switched at Birth and Starz’s series American Gods (co-producer).
+Brunstetter has written for This Is Us, as well as for ABC Family’s Switched at Birth and Starz’s series American Gods (co-producer).
 Her plays include The Cake, Going to a Place where you already are (Theater Alliance, 2016), and The Oregon Trail (Flying V, part of the Women’s Voices Theater Festival 2015).

 The production is directed by Unexpected Stage Company co-founder Christopher Goodrich.
-The creative team also includes Michael Cherry (set design), Andrew Dodge (lighting design), and Matthew Mills (sound design).
+The creative team also includes Michael Cherry (set design), Andrew Dodge (lighting design), Debra Klein (costume design), and Matthew Mills (sound design).

 On choosing Be a Good Little Widow, Goodrich explains, “Bekah’s style of writing for the stage appeals to me.
 Her dialogue is sharp and short, and a little prickly – just as she writes for television.
 Be a Good Little Widow perfectly captures, in both poignant and humorous ways, our struggle to find a language for grief.”